AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 <div>{{ headline }}</div>
 ```

-### Field names
+### Recognized field names

 The maximum number of fields allowed in a custom template is twenty.

-#### Recognized field names

-The following table lists the field names that are recognized by GenStudio for Performance Marketers for population into templates.
+The following table lists the field names recognized by GenStudio for Performance Marketers for population into templates.

 | Field          | Role                   | Channel template     |
 | -------------- | ---------------------- | -------------------- |